phillipdavidstearns/philBots/instagram/README.md

 5. Write a script to create/publish a carousel post with multiple images

 ## Setup Facebook/Instagram/Meta Business Suite

+The goal of the following instructions is to create a System User with Admin privileges on the instagram and facebook pages we wish to publish to.

 ### 1. Setup a Business Portfolio in Meta Business Suite (if you don't already have one)
 * [Meta Business Suite](https://www.facebook.com/business/tools/meta-business-suite) - Click the Get Started Link and complete setup flow